-1953 (DOB Unknown) – Gregory Woods – Born in Egypt.
+Gregory Woods (1953) – Born in Egypt.
 He is a British poet that grew up in Ghana.
-Since 1990 he has taught at Nottingham Trent University, where in 1998 he was appointed the first Professor of Gay and Lesbian Studies in the United Kingdom.
+Since 1990 he has taught at Nottingham Trent University, where in 1998 he was appointed Professor of Gay and Lesbian Studies, the first such appointment in the United Kingdom.
 On retirement, he was appointed Emeritus Professor of Gay and Lesbian Studies.
 His main areas of interest are twentieth-century gay and lesbian literature; post-war gay and lesbian films, cultural studies, and the AIDS epidemic.
 In addition to his poetry collections, he is the author of a number of books.
 According to poet Sinéad Morrissey, “Probably, the finest gay poet in the United Kingdom.”